SafeExamBrowser/seb-server/docs/exam.rst

 To remove an already applied SEB exam configuration from the exam, select the SEB exam configuration in the table and use the "Delete Exam Configuration" action form the right action pane.
 If the automated SEB restriction feature is supported by the LMS of the exam, the removal of a SEB exam configuration will automatically update the SEB restriction details and remove the Config-Key form the restriction details.
-See :ref:`seb_restriction-label` for more information.
+See :ref:`sebRestriction-label` for more information.
 Once you have removed a SEB exam configuration from the exam you are able to apply another one to the exam.

 You can navigate directly to the SEB exam configuration details page by double-click on the table entry of the SEB exam configuration.
 You will then